 - Remove the lid, then add one cup coconut milk and a cornstarch slurry.
 Give everything a good stir.

 - Press the “Saute” button and simmer a few minutes – just long enough for the sauce to thicken.
-If you’re not paleo or on a Whole30, also feel free to stir in 1 cup frozen peas at this point.
+You can also stir in 1 cup frozen peas at this point.

 - Add a bit of lime juice (trust!) as well as fresh cilantro, then serve over your choice of rice.